Success is often built on strong personal branding — because it immediately tells us who a person is and where their expertise lies.

 14. Martha Stewart

 Martha Stewart’s brand touches so many different pursuits.
-She’s a great cook, has an eye for interior design, and a zest for gardening.
-There’s a consistency in what she creates whether it’s a recipe for chicken pasta, or a palette of paint colors — her sense of delicate sophistication is a part of everything she makes.
+She’s a great cook, has an eye for interior design, knows how to design a garden, and can handle basically any task related to home aesthetics.
+There’s a consistency in what she creates whether it’s a recipe for chicken pasta or a palette of paint colors — her sense of delicate sophistication is a part of everything she makes.

 Where some people with established brands may put a bit less effort into their web presence, Martha does the opposite.
 She’s not known to take it easy.
 Her site is full of recipes, DIY projects, entertainment ideas, and other lifestyle-related content all oozing her personality.
 Her ongoing output keeps her brand going strong today.